MisoAI/miso-client-js-sdk/README.md

 - Straightforward data upload
 - Fast model training
 - Bootstrapped with small initial data
-- SDKs to integrate into your sites
+- SDKs to integrate into your sites in 5 minutes

 <div align="center">
   <a href="https://miso.ai">